Cyber321-glit-majer/Housing-Two-Pointer-in-cpp/README.md

 You want to buy K acres of land to build a house.
 You want to find all segments of continguous plots (i.e., a subsection in the sequence) of whose sum is exactly K.

 **Input format**
 1.First line take the size of the array
 2.Next line take n size of array
-3.Thirs kine take the sum of window
+3.Third line take the sum of window

 **OUTPUT Format**
 Output will be index of array in the range of i,j where window sum is equal to k